lklok66/ice/distribution/src/mac/IceTouch/readme.txt

  - Mac OS X command line SDK in /opt/IceTouch-1.0
  - Cocoa Xcode SDK in /Developer/SDKs/IceTouch-1.0/MacOSX.sdk
  - iPhone Xcode SDK in /Developer/SDKs/IceTouch-1.0/iPhone.sdk
- - iPhoneSimulator Xcode SDK in /Developer/SDKs/IceTouch-1.0/iPhoneSimulator.sdk
+ - iPhone Simulator Xcode SDK in /Developer/SDKs/IceTouch-1.0/iPhoneSimulator.sdk

 An Xcode plugin for use with IceTouch is installed in: